-Competition Guidelines for all fleets:
+Competition Guidelines for all Fleets:

-- Start by making a blueprint.
+- Start by making a blueprint on a scrap piece of paper, or on the Data Form (see last page of this document).
 Engineers always plan before starting to build!
 This can be a drawing, list of materials, or a write-up of what you plan to do.
-Your sailboat submission should be small-scale and UNMANNED. - 2.
+Your sailboat submission should be small-scale (less than 40 cm long) and uncrewed. - 2.
 Gather materials (safely!) that are recycled or discarded.
-We do not want you to buy materials for this challenge! - 3.
-Build a prototype, you might end up changing your design and that's perfectly okay! - 4.
-Test and document your speed for at least 3 trials (see submission form).
-To test speed, place your boat in water and place markers for a distance (try 1 foot with a ruler).
-Then create "wind" using your breath by blowing on your boat or using a reusable straw (NO fans or blow dryers).
+We do not want you to buy materials. - 3.
+Set up your testing bin, and be sure to note the size, as your boat should fit inside your testing bin and have at least 25 cm left to move.
+If it is too large, it will be difficult to calculate speed. - 4.
+Build a prototype, you might end up changing your design and that's perfectly okay. - 5.
+Test your design!
+See how the boat moves, floats, and sails!
+Does it stay upright?
+Does it float?
+If not, change your design until you have the perfect vessel! - 6.
+Test and document your speed for at least 3 trials (see submission form on website and Data Form).
+To test speed, place your boat in testing bin with water and markers for a distance (try 1 foot with a ruler).
+Then create "wind" using your breath by blowing on your boat or using a reusable straw.
 Document how much time it takes to travel that distance.
-Submit your best 3 trials on the entry form. - 5.
-Then using the speed = distance/time, you can calculate speed.
-Write down your results on a piece of scrap paper, or on the submission form (you can also submit electronically). - 6.
+Submit your best 3 trials on the entry form.
+Use the formula Speed = Distance/Time to calculate speed.
+All speed calculations should be done in cm/second.
+Write down your results. - 7.
 Improve your design based on the testing process and start the testing process again!
-Can you make your boat go faster by changing the design? - 7.
-Submit your entry form by MARCH 31 on our webpage: educationalpassages.org/recycle-regatta/ or by printing and scanning our paper entry form that is also there and emailing to nquaratella@nessf.org.
-Please note that each fleet will have two winners Most Seaworthy (Fastest) and Most Creative.
+Can you make your boat go faster by changing the design? - Submit your entry form by MARCH 31 on our webpage: educational passages.org/recycle-regatta/.
+Each fleet will have two winners Most Seaworthy (Fastest) and Most Creative.
+Submissions will be accepted from February 15-March 31.